eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 {{< / highlight >}}

-On lines 16-22, we define our SPARQL query string, and on line 23 we turn this into a prepared {javadoc}query/Query.html[Query] object.
+On lines 16-22, we define our SPARQL query string, and on line 23 we turn this into a prepared {{< javadoc "Query" "query/Query.html" >}} object.
 We are using a SPARQL SELECT-query, which will return a result consisting of _tuples_ of variable-bindings (each tuple containing a binding for each variable in the SELECT-clause).
-Hence, RDF4J calls the constructed query a {javadoc}query/TupleQuery.html[TupleQuery], and the result of the query a {javadoc}query/TupleQueryResult.html[TupleQueryResult].
+Hence, RDF4J calls the constructed query a {{< javadoc "TupleQuery" "query/TupleQuery.html" >}}, and the result of the query a {{< javadoc "TupleQueryResult" "query/TupleQueryResult.html" >}}.
 Lines 26-34 is where the actual work gets done: on line 26, the query is evaluated, returning a result object.
 RDF4J QueryResult objects execute lazily: the actual data is not retrieved from the database until we start iterating over the result (as we do on lines 28-34).
-On line 29 we grab the next solution from the result, which is a {javadoc}query/BindingSet.html[BindingSet].
+On line 29 we grab the next solution from the result, which is a {{< javadoc "BindingSet" "query/BindingSet.html" >}}.
 You can think about a BindingSet as being similar to a row in a table (the binding names are the columns, the binding values the value for each column in this particular row).
 We then grab the value of the binding of variable `?s` (line 32) and `?n` (line 33) and print them out.

 There are a number of variations possible on how you execute a query and process the result.
 We'll show some of these variations here, and we recommend that you try them out by modifying code example 13 in your own editor and executing the modified code, to see what happens.